nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ##### 2. Unarchive an employee

 ![Structure of the Storage Component](images/UnarchiveActivityDiagram.png)

-*Figure Archive-3.
-Activity diagram representation of the general flow of unarchiving an employee in tCheck*

 User can unarchive an already-archived employee(modeled as `Person` in the code) by entering the `c-unarchive INDEX ` command.
 The following steps describe how this behavior is implemented: